 - Preferred Agent Routing: Assigns a preferred agent per client, to ensure that the caller is always connected to that agent.
 Allows for a higher level of personalization, increases customer loyalty, and prevents overworking agents.
-Clients can also be assigned to specific groups/departments, not just individuals, for skill based routing.
+Clients can also be assigned to specific groups/departments, not just individuals, for skills-based routing.

 - Resolved Call Smart Detection: Smart Detection shows the most recent missed calls and filters them according to Resolved (called back) and Unresolved (still needing callback) status

 - Conference Calling: Internal and external conference calls, each attendee has a PIN code for security, calls are automatically recorded

 CloudTalk’s most popular plan is its Essential Plan, from $25.00/user per month.

 - Unlimited users and an unlimited number of callers in queue